 Menu

-'For with God Nothing Shall Be Impossible' (Luke 1:37) BELIEVING, LEARNING AND SHARING TOGETHER: The Autumn Term Aft6er School Club list is now available to view in the Parent Section.
-If you are worried about a child please come into school to talk to our DSL or contact Lancashire Children's Social Care or MASH on 03001236720 or out of hours 03001236722
+'For with God Nothing Shall Be Impossible' (Luke 1:37) BELIEVING, LEARNING AND SHARING TOGETHER: Spring Term starts on Tuesday 6th January.
+Please take care travelling to school in the bad weather.
+If school is closed we will contact you via email and year group what's apps groups If you are worried or concerned about a child and school is closed, please contact Lancashire Social Care or MASH on 03001236720 or out of hours 03001236722

 Home Page